HaveFunTrading/boomnet/README.md

 ## Example Usage

-> The repository contains comprehensive list of [examples](https://github.com/HaveFunTrading/boomnet/tree/main/examples) to follow.
+> The repository contains comprehensive list of other [examples](https://github.com/HaveFunTrading/boomnet/tree/main/examples).

 The following example illustrates how to use multiple websocket connections with `IOService` in order to consume messages from the Binance cryptocurrency exchange.
 First, we need to define and implement our `Endpoint`.
 The framework provides `TlsWebsocketEndpoint` trait